AmanAB-9162/incubyte/README.md

 **My Learning:**
 Using AI taught me to be more efficient, but I realized that **understanding fundamentals is crucial**.
 AI can't replace a developer's problem-solving skills and architectural thinking.

-I'm comfortable discussing any part of this codebase in detail because **I built it**, AI just helped with scaffolding.
 ## 🎓 TDD Approach

 This project follows strict TDD principles: